 CollectionSpace is ready to use today.
 Visit the demo site to test-drive the software, or our download page for installation instructions.
 A complete list of system requirements for CollectionSpace is available on the wiki. back to top

 Installing CollectionSpace requires someone comfortable with a command line interface and package manager (for Linux and Mac installations), and who has some familiarity with editing text files.

 Configuration, or changing the behavior and the look and feel of the system, can be accomplished by making changes on web-based Administration pages and by editing the text files (HTML templates, CSS stylesheets, configuration files, etc.) that control its behavior and appearance.
 Familiarity with HTML, CSS, command line interfaces, and editing text files is required.

 There are a variety of options for CollectionSpace support services.

 - Work with the program staff

 - Work with LYRASIS

 - All of the above

 Start by asking questions, engaging in conversation, and learning from colleagues on the Talk list.
 The CollectionSpace Talk list is an email list that is specifically focused on the needs of implementers.
 We want to hear from you and help you with your installation, and we want to encourage anyone who has already implemented to join in the conversation as well to share their experience.
-At the core of the CollectionSpace philosophy is the community source model (see What is Community Source?) an approach that values community contribution and encourages community members to help one another.
 We encourage you to join the Talk list, post your questions, and join the conversation!